Dannyliux/arduinointernship/folders/toggle_mode/README.md

 # Toggle Mode
-In this project, we will be toggling the LED on and off with te button.
+In this project, we will be toggling the LED on and off with the button.
 Press once--it'll stay on.
 Press again--it'll turn off.
 Unlike the Button Hold Project, you don't have to hold anything.
 The circuit wiring is exactly the same as before.
 Only the code changes.

 ### How the code works: